NoaAmichai/Laptop-Price-Prediction/README.md

 By Noa Amichai and Noa Sapir

 # Project Intro
-Everybody knew what a Laptop is. <br>
+Everybody knows what a Laptop is. <br>
-Households with a personal computer in developed countries is closer to 80 percent. <br>
+Households with a personal computer in developed countries are close to 80 percent. <br>
 In our project we got a dataset of laptop prices.

 # Research Question
-Can we predict the price of any Laptop? no matter how many type we have?
+Can we predict the price of any Laptop? no matter how many types we have?

 # Data Sources
 We took the DataSet from Kaggle: https://www.kaggle.com/muhammetvarl/laptop-price

 ### Data Set Information:
-This dataset include data
+This dataset includes the followoing data:
 <ul>
 <li>Company- Laptop Manufacturer</li>
 <li>Product -Brand and Model</li>